 Wash at 86°F, low tumble dry heat, hang to dry, do not wring, low heat iron.

-Canvas is a thick woven fabric which uses a very plain weave.
-It is usually made from cotton or linen, however originally it was made from hemp.
-The plain weave that is uses sets it apart from other heavy fabrics as it doesn't use the twill weave that - for example - denim does.
+Canvas is a thick woven fabric that uses a very plain weave.
+It is usually made from cotton or linen, but was made from hemp.
+The plain weave sets it apart from other heavy fabrics as it doesn't use the twill weave that - for example - denim does.
 From Old French and Anglo-French, which both appear to come from the Vulgar Latin word 'cannapaceus', canvas literally means 'made from hemp'.
 Treated canvas is often used as a base for artists to paint on, however if it is not treated for that use then much of the paint would soak in, and the finished piece would appear blotchy.
 Embroidery work such as cross-stitch also uses canvas material, as well as photo printing which is stretched over a wooden frame.

 Excellent Quality and Very Rapid